altumguides/altumguides.github.io/index.md

 # Objective<a name="Instruction"></a>
   - For each subject, you are to determine whether or not **90% or more of the total number of images belong to a SINGLE face identity**.
   - You can select an image that you think is not the identity that is representative of the subject.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in this task.
-> Note: An image is representative ONLY IF the subject is in there.
+> Note: An image is representative ONLY IF the subject is in there and is the focus.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxOTg1ODM3NF19
+eyJoaXN0b3J5IjpbNzc3OTc3NjUwXX0=
 -->